basho/basho_docs/source/languages/en/riakcs/cookbooks/configuration/Load-Balancing-and-Proxy-Configuration.md

 The recommended best practice mode of production Riak CS operation suggests placing Riak CS behind a load balancing or proxy solution, either hardware or software based.
+You should not expose Riak CS directly to your public facing network interfaces.

 Riak CS users have reported success in using Riak CS with a variety of load balancing and proxy solutions.
-Common solutions include proprietary hardware based load balancers, cloud based load balancing options, such as Amazon's Elastic Load Balancer, and open source software based projects like HAProxy.
+Common solutions include proprietary hardware based load balancers, cloud based load balancing options, such as Amazon's Elastic Load Balancer, and open source software based projects like HAProxy and Nginx.

-This guide briefly explores the commonly used open source software based solution HAProxy, and provides some configuration and operational tips gathered from community users and operations oriented engineers at Basho.
+This guide briefly explores the commonly used open source software based solutions HAProxy and Nginx, and provides some configuration and operational tips gathered from community users and operations oriented engineers at Basho.

-While it is by no means an exhaustive overview of the topic, this guide should provide a starting point for implementing an HAProxy solution.
+While it is by no means an exhaustive overview of the topic, this guide should provide a starting point for implementing an HAProxy or Nginx based solution.

 ## HAProxy